Dark Energy After DESI DR2: Observational Status, Reconstructions, and Physical Models: Conclusions and outlook

 \section{Conclusions and outlook}

-DESI DR2 moves late-time acceleration tests into a regime where the dominant limitation is no longer the statistical precision of distance ratios, but the coherent propagation of a small set of \emph{calibration directions}: the BAO ruler calibration (via $r_d$), and redshift-dependent SN calibration/selection modes that can project onto $(w_0,w_a)$ at the level relevant for percent-level distance constraints.
-Accordingly, the key inference question is not only whether a given combination prefers $w(z)\neq -1$, but \emph{which ingredient is actually required}: a genuine change in the late-time expansion shape $E(z)$, an early-time shift in $r_d$, or a residual systematic mode in the distance ladder.
+DESI DR2 moves late-time acceleration tests into a regime where the dominant limitation is no longer only the statistical precision of distance ratios, but the coherent propagation of a small set of \emph{calibration directions}: the BAO ruler calibration (via $\rd$), redshift-dependent SN calibration/selection modes, and the CMB-side robustness budget that includes the treatment of lensing consistency.
+Three conclusions summarize the present status and justify the scope of this review.

+\paragraph*{Observational status.} DESI DR2 strengthens the case that a background-level anomaly exists in some joint low-$z$+CMB combinations, but the significance and physical interpretation remain dataset dependent.
+BAO+CMB combinations can already prefer evolving-$w$ parameterizations; SNe, especially the low-$z$ anchor and cross-calibration, materially affect the quoted significance and can localize the anomaly to very low redshift.
+Perturbation-sensitive closure tests (RSD, peculiar velocities, weak lensing, and CMB lensing) remain essential because any genuine late-time background deformation must also survive growth/lensing consistency.

+\paragraph*{Reconstructions.} Parametric and non-parametric reconstructions broadly agree that one should reconstruct at the level of $H(z)$, distances, or $\rho_{\rm DE}(z)$ rather than over-interpreting differentiated $w(z)$ curves.
+Apparent phantom crossing can emerge in CPL or other flexible reconstructions, but its statistical robustness depends on priors, parameterization, and data combination; it is therefore best treated as a phenomenological clue rather than as a microphysical result.

+\paragraph*{Physical models.} Current data do not yet single out a unique microphysical explanation.
+Canonical quintessence remains viable in some physical-model analyses, while a future robust detection of persistent phantom behavior would require non-canonical or multi-field physics, interacting dark sectors, or modified gravity.
+Equally, some of the apparent late-time preference may still be absorbed by an early-time ruler shift or by residual systematic modes.
+The decisive next step is therefore not simply a smaller $(w_0,w_a)$ contour, but an end-to-end sector-by-sector test combining ruler-independent BAO shape, calibrated SN systematics, full CMB likelihoods, and perturbation closure.

 This paper contributes two lightweight, likelihood-faithful diagnostics intended to sharpen that interpretation: \begin{itemize} \item An explicitly $r_d$-independent BAO ``shape'' observable, $F_{\rm AP}(z)\equiv D_{\rm M}(z)/D_{\rm H}(z)$, constructed directly from published anisotropic BAO products and their covariance.
 This isolates late-time expansion-shape information from pure ruler-rescaling effects. \item A linear-response mapping from redshift-dependent SN Hubble-diagram residuals $\delta\mu_{\rm sys}(z)$ to induced biases in $(w_0,w_a)$, including the covariance-projected form that marginalizes calibration-like nuisance directions [Eqs.~(\ref{eq:SN_projection})--(\ref{eq:SN_bias_proj})].
 This turns ``few$\times10^{-2}$\,mag matters'' into an explicit requirement on systematic mode amplitudes. \end{itemize}